 'Island’ (Motutere) is a floating social and ecological activation device.
 Conceived as a topographical intervention reminiscent of a Hauraki Gulf landscape - it represents a new type of public space for Auckland.
 A moveable, floating, social and ecological infrastructure that supports swimming, events, performance, occupation and delight.

 Island establishes a modular and sculptural form juxtaposed against the highly modified and constructed urban water’s edge.
 It invites re-occupation of the cities blue water spaces.
-A water based social and ecological strategic activation device that blurs boundaries between ‘land’ (whenua) and ‘sea’ (moana).
+A water-based social and ecological strategic activation device that blurs boundaries between ‘land’ (whenua) and ‘sea’ (moana).
 It is able to be positioned in a variety of water’s edge locations to provide a program of constantly changing experiences.
-Island is ecologically provocative and a catalyst for a range of ecological enhancements, enhanced water quality and bio-diversity.
+Island is ecologically provocative and a catalyst for a range of ecological enhancements, improved water quality and biodiversity.
 Its sub-surface marine forest provides new urban waterfront habitats.

 Location_ Viaduct Harbour, Tāmaki Makaurau - Auckland

 Date_ 2017 - Current